 In between fighting, the men occasionally stop to discuss the war and the politics of it.
 They are all very naive to it.
 None even know how the war started.
 One experienced soldier suggests, “At the next war let all the Kaisers, presidents and generals and diplomats go into a big field and fight it out first among themselves.
 That will satisfy us and keep us at home.”
 This movie is very anti-war.

-The greatness of All Quiet on the Western Front is not in the liberal message but in the amazing direction.
+The greatness of All Quiet on the Western Front is in the amazing direction.
 One of the most heartfelt scenes is when Paul is trapped in a fox hole in the middle of no-mans land.
 A British soldier jumps in and Paul ends up stabbing him.
 The man slowly dies as Paul watches him.
 He later takes out the man's wallet and finds a photo of his wife and daughter.
 It is an amazingly personal moment in the middle of a large battle.

 Lately the news has been reporting on how tough it is for soldiers to reacquaint themselves with their families and life away from the war zone.
 This movie discusses that in wonderful detail.
 The most famous scene though, is the final one when Paul reaches for the butterfly.
 It is symbolic, poignant and of course sad.